-As part of our business strategy, we have made in the past and may make in the future acquisitions of, or significant investments in, businesses that offer complementary products, services and technologies.
-Although we do not currently have plans to do so, any acquisitions or investments will be accompanied by the risks commonly encountered in acquisitions of businesses.
-Such risks include, among other things, the possibility that we will pay much more than the acquired company or assets are worth, the difficulty of assimilating the operations and personnel of the acquired businesses, the potential product liability associated with the sale of the acquired company's products, the potential disruption of our ongoing business, the distraction of management from our business, the inability of management to maximize our financial and strategic position, the maintenance of uniform standards, controls, procedures and policies and the impairment of relationships with employees and clients as a result of any integration of new management personnel.
+As part of our business strategy, we have made in the past, and may make in the future, acquisitions of, or significant investments in, businesses that offer complementary products, services and technologies.
+Any acquisitions or investments will be accompanied by the risks commonly encountered in acquisitions of businesses.
+Such risks include, among other things, the possibility that we will pay more than the acquired company or assets are worth, the difficulty of assimilating the operations and personnel of the acquired businesses, the potential product liability associated with the sale of the acquired company's products, the potential disruption of our ongoing business, the distraction of management from our business, and the impairment of relationships with employees and clients as a result of any integration of new management personnel.
 These factors could harm our business, results of operations or financial position, particularly in the case of a larger acquisition.
-Consideration paid for future acquisitions, if any, could be in the form of cash, stock, rights to purchase stock or a combination thereof.
+Consideration paid for future acquisitions, if any, could be in the form of cash, stock, and rights to purchase stock or a combination thereof.
 Dilution to existing stockholders and to earnings per share may result in connection with any such future acquisitions.